thantik/LaserSafetySystem/README.md

 Configuration of the system is accomplished by editing a simple text file.
 ***
 ####Door interlock events
-Three door interlock inputs for the main work area door, controls and power supply door, and the laser tube compartment door.
-It is configurable to use only the interlocks you want.
-(Main work area interlock is mandatory.)
+Door interlock input for the main work area door.
 ***
 ####Temperature monitoring events
-Two inputs for monitoring coolant temperature and laser tube temperature.
-These inputs are configurable.
-(Coolant temperature moniotoring is mandatory, laser tube temperature is optional.)
+Input for monitoring coolant temperature.
 ***
 ####Coolant flow monitoring events
 One input to monitor coolant flow using low cost flow sensor.